Susie Wiles: Staff assistant (1978–1984)

 In May 1978, Summerall began working for New York representative Jack Kemp as a receptionist and later an aide, from her father's connection to him; Pat and Kemp had played for the New York Giants in 1958.
 She continued to work for him by the following April.
 Summerall worked for Ronald Reagan's 1980 presidential campaign in his scheduling office.
 By May 1981, she had worked in the White House Office of Scheduling and Advance.
-By 1984, she married Lanny Wiles, whom she had met while working for Reagan's campaign.
-They had two children before divorcing in 2017.
-In one of her final assignments, Susie helped Reagan prepare for a ten-day trip to Europe in June 1982.
-By then, she had become a personal secretary for Raymond J. Donovan, the secretary of labor.
+In one of her final assignments, she helped Reagan prepare for a ten-day trip to Europe in June 1982.
+By that month, she had become a personal secretary for Raymond J. Donovan, the secretary of labor.
 She left her position by 1984.

-Early campaign, staff, and public relations management (1992–2015)
+Public work and relations management (1985–2015)

-The Wileses moved to Ponte Vedra Beach in 1985.
-That year, Wiles worked for the Jacksonville Chamber of Commerce and led Jacksonville mayor Jake Godbold's public relations team.
+The Wileses moved to Ponte Vedra Beach, Florida, in 1985.
+Wiles worked for the Jacksonville Chamber of Commerce and led Jacksonville mayor Jake Godbold's public relations team.
 After the birth of her second child, she went on sabbatical.
-By 1988, she had been living in Arcadia, where she was a member of the Florida Chamber of Commerce of DeSoto County and received an honor for co-leading the organization's women's forums that year.
-Wiles returned to work that year as the head of campaign scheduling and advance work for Dan Quayle.
-In May 1991, the Wileses filed for federal bankruptcy protection after a failed hotel development deal in North Carolina indebted Lanny.
+By 1988, Wiles had been living in Arcadia, where she was a member of the Florida Chamber of Commerce of DeSoto County and received an honor for co-leading the organization's women's forums that year.
+She returned to work that year as the head of campaign scheduling and advance work for Dan Quayle.
+In May 1991, the Wileses filed for federal bankruptcy protection after a failed hotel development deal in North Carolina indebted them.
 She served as the district director for Tillie Fowler's 1992 campaign to represent Florida's fourth congressional district.
 After the campaign, she ran Fowler's local offices.

 In 1995, Wiles began working as Jacksonville mayor John Delaney's director of communications and intergovernmental affairs.
 In April 1996, Wiles became his deputy chief of staff, and in November 1997, she became the city's first female chief of staff.
 Wiles was key to the Better Jacksonville Plan and was the point person on the Preservation Project.
 Her tenure was marked by concerns that she had controlled the flow of information reaching Delaney.
 Wiles resigned in November 2000 to enter the private sector.
 She told The Florida Times-Union that her exit would allow her to spend more time with her family and to leave a "high-pressure job".
-Wiles became the chief operating officer of The Vestcor Companies the following month, but left after less than a month.
+Wiles became the chief operating officer of the real estate firm The Vestcor Companies the following month, but left after less than a month.
 In February 2001, she became a vice president at APCO Worldwide, a public affairs firm.